 - Satiety ratings (adjusted for baseline values) were observed to be 7% higher after breakfast (P=0.014) and and 12% higher after lunch (P=0.034) when subjects consumed a low glycemic index breakfast compared to a high glycemic index breakfast

 - Body weight, waist, body fat and hip measurements were not different between the groups.
-Fasting triacylglycerol; insulin; blood pressure; and total, HDL and LDL were also not affected
+Fasting triacylglycerol; insulin; blood pressure; and total, HDL-C and LDL-C were also not affected

-- fasted glucose levels were lower when subjects were consuming a low glycemic index breakfast (4.88, SEM: 0.11mmol per l) for three weeks compared to when they were consuming a high glycemic index breakfast (5.11, SEM: 0.14mmol per L).
+- Fasting glucose levels were lower when subjects were consuming a low glycemic index breakfast (4.88, SEM: 0.11mmol per L) for three weeks compared to when they were consuming a high glycemic index breakfast (5.11, SEM: 0.14mmol per L).

 - Author-identified limitations: A larger sample size and longer time period is needed to investigate the long-term benefits of breakfast meal modification